sivunq/Export-Groww.in-Investment-Data-To-Excel-Sheet/README.md

 4. Used debugging techniques to debug my code till completion.
 5. Learnt to use Postman for interacting with endpoint data url of Groww.in

+How to contribute:
+I'm far from being a Javascript expert, contributions are more than welcome!

 "Full Explanation Coming Soon"